Trump Continues to Break Ranks with Bibi—And Some Aren’t Happy

 Us.

-If we’re still judging our politics by who cheers the loudest at CPAC or who gets the most airtime on Fox News or who agrees with you on transgender madness and boys in girls’ bathrooms, you’re missing the real problem, the root cause, the ancient enmity.
+For if Trump keeps defying the sacred talking points, those who claim to defend him may soon find themselves defending something else entirely–a narrative prison their then-former supporters are no longer trapped in.
+So if we’re still judging our politics by who cheers the loudest at CPAC or who gets the most airtime on Fox News or who agrees with us on transgender madness and boys in girls’ bathrooms, we’re missing the real problem, the true root cause, the ancient enmity.

 May everyone named directly or referenced indirectly ask forgiveness and do penance for their sins against America and God.
 I fight this information war in the spirit of justice and love for the innocent, but I have been reminded of the need for mercy and prayers for our enemies.
 I am a sinner in need of redemption as well after all, for my sins are many.
 In the words of Jesus Christ himself, Lord forgive us all, for we know not what we do.